 Like other websites, Judith knew that customer experience was key to success.
-The easier it was for visitors to navigate through her website and check out, the better the customer experience would be.
+The easier it was for visitors to navigate through pages on her website and check out, the better the customer experience would be.

-“To that end, it helps enormously to watch how customers interact with my store, to see which pages they land on, to see how long they’ll stay on the site.
+“To that end, it helps enormously to watch how visitors interact with my store, to see which pages they land on, to see how long they'll stay on the site.
 I love to see how often visitors have returned to the site,” she adds.
 “Temples and Markets is a labor of love for me, and I frequently fine tune the site to improve the customer experience - watching how customers relate to my store via Lucky Orange is integral to me being able to do this.”

 And boy they did.

 By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat support team, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.

 The live chat advantage